nathhB/nbnet/README.md

 nbnet comes with three ready-to-use drivers:

 - UDP: works with a single UDP socket, designed for desktop games
-- WebRTC (WASM): works with a single unreliable/unordered data channel, implemented in JS using emscripten API
+- WebRTC (WASM): works with a single unreliable/unordered data channel, implemented in JS using the emscripten API
 - WebRTC (Native): works the same way as the WASM WebRTC driver but can be natively compiled

 ## How to use